conda/conda-plugin-template/subcommand_plugin_examples/c_subcommand_plugin_tutorial/README.md

 ## Packaging the custom subcommand

-In order to install the `conda temp-converter` custom subcommand we will need to configure a Python build system.
+In order to install the `conda temp-converter` custom subcommand, we will need to configure a Python build system.
 You can either use the [PEP 621][pep 621] compliant `pyproject.toml` or alternatively `setup.py` can be used (not shown in this tutorial):

 ```toml
 [build-system]